 Redirecting Focus

-When we mention the word inflation, most minds go to rising prices; what we’re paying at the pump, what our grocery bills look like, or to the ever skyward shooting health insurance premiums we pay.
+When we say the word inflation, most minds go to rising prices; what we’re paying at the pump, what our grocery bills look like, or to the ever skyward shooting health insurance premiums we pay.
 But much like a fever is not the root illness, price increases are not the root cause of inflation.
 Rather, price increases are a symptom of inflation.
 By definition, inflation is the erosion of value in a currency.
 When the value of a currency, the US Dollar in our case, degrades, we have to come up with more of them to complete the same transactions that fewer used to afford.

 To give you a little context on what that number really means, The Fed held between $700 billion and $800 billion of Treasury notes ($0 MBSs) on its balance sheet before the recession. $700 billion goes into $9 trillion 1,285 times!